 5. Facilitates Audit-Grade Reporting

 It's not only important for an open source software compliance tool to help organizations meet licensing obligations.
 It's also vital that the tool helps actually prove compliance.
-Reporting is particularly important for companies with an IPO or merger/acquisition on the horizon, but it’s relevant for all OSS users.
+Reporting is particularly important for companies as part of technical due diligence (before an IPO, M&A, or the like), but it’s relevant for all OSS users.

 Your compliance tool should help you automate this final stage, especially when it comes to generating the bill of materials or open source license notices.
 Here are some of the must-haves for truly audit-grade reporting.